Jaygadhiya01/data-science/notes.md

 Business Impact – Data Analysts directly contribute to business growth and strategic decisions.

 Career Growth – You can progress to roles like Senior Data Analyst, Data Scientist, Business Intelligence Analyst, or Analytics Manager.

-Good Salary & Stability – It’s a high-demand job with strong salary potential and job security.